Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Dandelion is a well-known ‘weed’ that you probably have in your background in the spring or summer months.
 They are free food that grows practically everywhere.

-Dandelion greens may help to improve gastric motility allowing food to pass through your stomach easier.
-They are a fantastic diuretic and may sooth your digestion.
+Dandelion greens may help to improve gastric motility allowing food to pass through your stomach more easily.
+They are a fantastic diuretic and may soothe your digestion.
 They have anti-inflammatory benefits.
 They may also prevent liver enzyme levels from going too high and improve liver function as a result (18).

 Turmeric